 - Memorial Day

 - Independence Day

 - Christmas Day

 The two Supplemental Leave days may be taken at any time during the year.
 Supplemental days may only be used in full day increments.

-Annual Leave is granted to all regular full-time employees.
-Vacations are accrued or earned based on the employee's length of service and are calculated on a calendar year basis.
+Annual Leave is granted to all regular, full-time employees.
+Vacation time is accrued based on the employee's length of service and is calculated on a calendar year basis.
 Employees will accrue vacation as follows:

 | Years of Service